 - Serious medical risk factors involving any of the major organ systems, or serious psychiatric disorders, which could compromise the subject's safety or the study data integrity.
 These include, but are not limited to: * History of connective tissue disorders (e.g., lupus, scleroderma, arteritis nodosa) * History of interstitial lung disease, slowly progressive dyspnea and unproductive cough, sarcoidosis, silicosis, idiopathic pulmonary fibrosis, pulmonary hypersensitivity pneumonitis, or multiple allergies * History of the following within 6 months prior to RO7198457 administration: a myocardial infarction, severe/unstable angina pectoris, coronary/peripheral artery bypass graft, New York Heart Association (NYHA) class III-IV heart failure, uncontrolled hypertension, clinically significant cardiac dysrhythmia, or electrocardiogram (ECG) abnormality (exceptions: atrial fibrillation, paroxysmal supraventricular tachycardia), cerebrovascular accident, transient ischemic attack, or seizure disorder

-- History of autoimmune disease, including but not limited to systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, Wegener’s granulomatosis, Sjogren’s syndrome, Bell’s palsy, Guillain-Barre syndrome, multiple sclerosis, vasculitis, or glomerulonephritis with the following caveats: * Patients with a history of autoimmune hypothyroidism on a stable dose of thyroid replacement hormone may be eligible * Patients with controlled type 1 diabetes mellitus on a stable insulin regimen may be eligible * Patients with eczema, psoriasis, lichen simplex chronicus, or vitiligo with dermatologic manifestations only (e.g., no psoriatic arthritis) may be eligible provided that they meet the following conditions: ** Rash must cover less than 10% of the body surface area (BSA) ** Disease is well controlled at baseline and only requires low potency topical steroids ** No acute exacerbations of underlying condition within the last 12 months (e.g., not requiring psoralen and ultraviolet A [PUVA] radiation, methotrexate, retinoids, biologic agents, oral calcineurin inhibitors, high potency, or oral steroids)
+- History of autoimmune disease, including but not limited to systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, Wegener’s granulomatosis, Sjogren’s syndrome, Bell’s palsy, Guillain-Barre syndrome, multiple sclerosis, vasculitis, or glomerulonephritis with the following caveats: * Patients with a history of autoimmune hypothyroidism on a stable dose of thyroid replacement hormone may be eligible * Patients with controlled type 1 diabetes mellitus on a stable insulin regimen may be eligible ** Patients type 2 diabetes mellitus may be eligible * Patients with eczema, psoriasis, lichen simplex chronicus, or vitiligo with dermatologic manifestations only (e.g., no psoriatic arthritis) may be eligible provided that they meet the following conditions: ** Rash must cover less than 10% of the body surface area (BSA) ** Disease is well controlled at baseline and only requires low potency topical steroids ** No acute exacerbations of underlying condition within the last 12 months (e.g., not requiring psoralen and ultraviolet A [PUVA] radiation, methotrexate, retinoids, biologic agents, oral calcineurin inhibitors, high potency, or oral steroids)